 The Secret of True Heroism: The Inner Meaning of the Trait of Boldness

-Lesson No. 13 | * 22 Iyar 5755 (Continued from No. 12)
+Class No. 13 | * 22 Iyar 5755 (Continued from No. 12)

 The Mighty Heroes of the Past

-The Midrash in Yalkut Shimoni relates that Asahel would run upon the tops of the ears of grain.
+The Midrash in Yalkut Shimoni tells of Asael, who would run upon the tips of ears of grain.
 He was as light on his feet as one of the deer in the field.
-The holy Arizal explains in Shaar HaGilgulim that Asahel received the main parts of his soul from Yishai, who died [only] due to the counsel of the snake (the original sin) and without any personal sin.
-Therefore, he possessed such an Ohr Makif (surrounding spiritual light) that enabled him to fly in the air; the top of an ear of grain was enough for him to gain momentum without breaking the stalks.
+The holy Arizal explains in Shaar HaGilgulim that Asael received the main parts of his soul from Yishai, who died only because of the counsel of the snake (the original sin) and without any personal sin.
+Therefore, he had such an ohr makif (surrounding spiritual light) that allowed him to fly in the air; the tip of an ear of grain was enough for him to gain momentum without breaking the stalks.

 Similarly, we read in the Haftarah of Tisha B'Av:

 What heroes there were in the past!
-Avner ben Ner was a completely righteous man (tzaddik gamur), and he would say: "Just give me a point of leverage, a strong rock to hold onto that will not be uprooted, and I will shake and move the entire earth."
+Avner ben Ner was a completely righteous man (tzaddik gamur), and he would say: "Just give me a point of leverage, a strong rock to hold onto that will not be uprooted, and I will shake and move the entire Earth."

 The Danger in the Trait of Boldness